European theatre of World War II: Italian campaign (May–August 1943)

 In May 1943, the Allies won the North African campaign, and captured many Axis soldiers and military equipment.
 On 20 May, the invasion of Italy began.
 From 20 May to 13 June, they took the islands of Pantelleria, Lampedusa, and Linosa.
 On 9 July 1943, the Allies began an invasion of Sicily in Operation Husky.
-The Allies faced little resistance while establishing beachheads, and was able to take the rest of the island partially due to their frequent resupplying of soldiers to the front.
+The Allies faced little resistance while establishing beachheads, and were able to take the rest of the island partially due to their frequent resupplying of soldiers to the front.

 On the night of 24–25 July, Mussolini told the Italian Fascist Grand Council that Germany was considering evacuating southern Italy.
 The Council voted for a resolution against him, who resigned.
 King Victor Emmanuel III ordered Mussolini to be arrested and for a new government to be formed by Marshal Petro Badoglio.
 On 17 August, the Allies finished the conquest of Sicily.
 There were 23,000 Allied casualties and 165,000 Axis casualties, 30,000 of them Germans.